-You're billed the flat rate for each hour that the container or database exists for, regardless of usage or if the container or database is active for less than an hour.
+You’re billed for each hour that the container or database exists, regardless of usage or whether the container or database is active for less than an hour.
 For example, if you create a container or database and delete it five minutes later, your bill will reflect one hour.

 For instance, if you increase provisioned throughput at 09:30 from 400 RU/s to 1,000 RU/s and then lower provisioned throughput at 10:45 back to 400 RU/s, you will be charged for two hours of 1,000 RU/s.

-You can scale up or scale down the number of Request Units for each container within your Azure Cosmos DB account by using the Azure Portal, one of the supported SDKs or the REST API.
+You can scale up or scale down the provisioned throughput (i.e. Request Units per second) for each container or a database by using the Azure Portal, one of the supported SDKs or the REST API.